khaliqgant/khaliqgant.com/content/blog/tel-aviv-and-change.md

 4. Hanoi
 5. Budapest

-My wife, being the boss that she is, received offers to our two top choices.
+My wife, being the boss that she is, received interviews to our two top choices.
 After many spreadsheets and research we decided on the sun and beaches of Tel Aviv 🏖.

 Towards the end of our Paris stay my wife also became pregnant with our second child,